cloudflare/cloudflare-docs/content/workers/learning/using-durable-objects.md

 ### Performance

 Using Durable Objects will often add response latency, as the request must be forwarded to the data center where the object is located.
+Because objects are usually located near where they were first requested, it can be bad for latency to precreate objects from a single location such as your development workstation.
+It is better for latency to create objects in response to actual production traffic.

 ## Example - Counter